ethanwongca/canadianonlinemun/README.md

 <strong> Awards from UNHCR are placed in the awards folder. </strong>

 <h2> Languages </h2>
-<strong> For the bots </strong> - Python 3, OS library, discord library, dotenv library, asyncio, nest_asyncio, time and random library
+<strong> For the bots </strong> - Python 3, discord library, asyncio, nest_asyncio, and time library

 <strong> For the website </strong>- Javascript, CSS, HTML, React.JS, Bootstrap